alexeymorgunov/unixshellcourse/Exercises1.md

 3. How many exons?
 4. Produce a tab separated file with these columns: transcriptID, exon_number, exon_length.
 5. Which exon is the longest?

 ---
+### Exercises - Shakespeare

+1. Check you have the `shakespeare.txt` file (all works of Shakespeare as text).
+Process it to output a list of words with frequency counts.
+Be careful not to count capitalised and non-capitalised words separately, and take care of the apostrophe!
+2. Check how many times some country names are mentioned by Shakespeare.
+What are the most common words to co-occur in the same line with a country name?
+Filter your output for words shorter than four letters.
+3. Find the most common bigrams Shakespeare uses.
+Trigrams?

+---
 ### Exercises - PDB